fabio1079/kiskadee/README.md

 ## Running

 To run kiskadee, you must have docker installed and running.
-Use the dockerfiles in the util directory to build the containers for each static analyzer.
+Use the dockerfiles in the util directory to build the images for each static analyzer.
+The name of the image must be equal of the analyzer name.
+You can acomplish that by doing

+    docker build . -t cppcheck

+First create the virtualenv

+    sudo dnf install virtualenv
+    virtualenv -p /usr/bin/python3
+    source bin/activate

+Install some package dependencies

+    sudo dnf install openssl-devel python3-devel gcc redhat-rpm-config

+Install python packages and run kiskadee

+    pip install -e .
+    kiskadee

 If you are using distribution with selinux, be aware that you must set permissions so the container can access external files.